 Low Carbon Sea Transport

 Shipping is the most important economic sector in the Republic of the Marshall Islands, which is severely threatened by rising sea levels.
 The national shipping fleet depends on imported fuels and these are also a major source of greenhouse gases and air pollutants.
 The project supports the Marshall Islands in reducing greenhouse gas emissions and transport costs in domestic maritime transport.
-To this end, low-emission drive technologies are first developed and evaluated technically and economically.
-This stage is followed by the practical testing of a new ship which will be built for the national fleet, using selected low-emission technologies.
-The ship’s crew will also receive the necessary training.
-The project intends to send out a strong regional and global signal for the decarbonisation of sea transport.
-The accompanying policy advice also supports the Government of the Marshall Islands and the Pacific States by helping them to represent their own interests and those of the region at the UN climate negotiations and within the International Maritime Organization.
+Low-emission drive technologies are developed and evaluated technically and economically.
+A new ship will be built for the national fleet, using low-emission technologies.
+The ship’s crew will receive the necessary training.
+The project intends to send out a strong signal for the decarbonization of sea transport.
+The Government of the Marshall Islands and the Pacific States are supported by helping them to represent their interests and those of the region at the UN climate negotiations and within the International Maritime Organization.

 - Countries